 It’s easy to recommend that you reduce your monthly spending in order to tuck away the money.
 But the harsh reality is that shelling out £100 less each month will only result in a wedding fund of £3,600 after three years.

 That said, if you have a gym membership that you don’t use or you haven’t switched your energy supplier recently, it’s worth cancelling wasted subscriptions and doing the switching thing as every little helps.

 The savings maths is quite simple.
 If your wedding is in one year, divide your budget by 12 to find out how much you need to save each month.

 If saving is going to take too long, you might consider using credit cards or loans.

 With credit cards, the best option would be to take a card with a 0% rate on spending, and for the longest period.
-This part of the market has become very competitive recently so there’s some great deals.
+This part of the market has become very competitive recently so there are some great deals.
 Sainsbury’s, for example, is offering 0% on spending for 31 months.

 A battle among personal loan providers is also helping.
 The best rates on loans of between £7,500 and £15,000 recently dropped below 3%.
 Sainsbury’s is offering 2.7% while M&S and Cahoot are charging just 2.8%.

-Of course these lenders save these deals for people with the best credit histories.
-If you have a marks on your credit file for missed payments or other problems then you’ll be rejected.
+Of course, these lenders save these deals for people with the best credit histories.
+If you have a mark on your credit file for missed payments or other problems then you’ll be rejected.
 You could go for a card that is more likely by Googling for a lending eligibility calculator.

 Needless to say, think carefully before borrowing money for a wedding.
-Rethink you plans if the spending is getting out of control.
+Rethink your plans if the spending is getting out of control.